State University of New York at Potsdam: Campus

-The campus is in the village of Potsdam, near the Canada–United States border.
-It is situated in the St. Lawrence Valley, between the St. Lawrence River and the foothills of the Adirondack Mountains, approximately 20 miles from the border of The Adirondack Park.
+The campus is in the village of Potsdam, approximately a half hour drive from the Canada–United States border.
+It is situated in the St. Lawrence Valley, between the St. Lawrence River and the foothills of the Adirondack Mountains, approximately 20 miles from the border of Adirondack Park.
 The Raquette River flows through the middle of the town of Potsdam.

 The school sits on 240 acre and consists of 44 buildings.
 Barrington Drive runs through the center of the campus, with all academic buildings on the northwest side of the street, and all campus life and residence buildings on the southeast side.
 The Crane School of Music campus is in the northern part of the campus, east of the academic quad.

 The college has two libraries, the Frederick W. Crumb Memorial Library in the center of the academic quad, and the Crane Music Library in Schuette Hall at the Crane complex.
-The college also has six performance facilities: Hosmer Hall, Snell Theatre, and Wakefield Recital Hall (three venues in The Crane School of Music), the Proscenium Theater, the Black Box Theater, and the Dance Theater (three venues in the college's new Performing Arts Center).
-The college also houses an art gallery and the Maxcy Hall Athletic Facility.
+The college also has six performance facilities.
+Hosmer Hall, Snell Theatre, and Wakefield Recital Hall are all located in the Crane School of Music, while the Proscenium Theater, the Black Box Theater, and the Dance Theater are located in the college's new Performing Arts Center.

 SUNY Potsdam is home to the Charles T. Weaver Anthropology Museum, a teaching museum that allows students to curate exhibitions and have hands on experience with the museum's collection.
 Also on campus is the Art Museum at SUNY Potsdam, also known as the Gibson Gallery, which stresses its mission to connect students, faculty and all those on campus with visual art.
+The college also houses the Maxcy Hall Athletic Facility.

 The affiliated non-profit organization that provides dining services and runs the union market and college bookstore on campus is known as PACES or Potsdam Auxiliary College Education Services.
 This organization is the largest financial supporter of the college, annually donating significant portions of their proceeds back to the college in support of scholarships and other initiatives on campus.

 Athletics

-In 1981 and 1986, under Hall of Fame Coach Jerry Welsh, the Potsdam Bears basketball team won the NCAA Division III National Championship.
+Potsdam athletics teams are nicknamed the Bears.
+In 1981 and 1986, under Hall of Fame coach Jerry Welsh, the basketball team won the NCAA Division III national championship.
 In 1979, 1982, and 1985, the Potsdam Bears were national runners-up for this title.

-The SUNY-Potsdam men's ice hockey team has competed in the NCAA since 1976.
-Most recently, they played in the State University of New York Athletic Conference, which is a Division III athletics conference.
-The 1995-96 Men's Ice Hockey team won the hockey program's only SUNYAC title in school history, under Hall of Fame Coach Ed Seney.
+The SUNY Potsdam men's ice hockey team has competed in the NCAA since 1976.
+Most recently, they played in the State University of New York Athletic Conference (SUNYAC), which is a Division III athletics conference.
+The 1995–96 men's ice hockey team won the program's only SUNYAC title in school history, under Hall of Fame coach Ed Seney.

-SUNY Potsdam athletics were recently placed on NCAA probation due to an inadvertent error in the awarding of international student grants.
-The teams affected by the NCAA probation are men's and women's hockey, women's volleyball, men's and women's lacrosse, and women's soccer.
+In 2011, SUNY Potsdam athletics was placed on NCAA probation due to an inadvertent error in the awarding of international student-athlete grants.
+The teams affected by the NCAA probation were the men's and women's hockey, women's volleyball, men's and women's lacrosse and women's soccer and led to a two year post-season ban.